 Be ineligible for minimum essential coverage through either public programs or their employers

 What if I don’t sign up for a qualified health plan and remain uninsured?
-If consumers decide not to enroll during an open enrollment period, the consumer will have to pay a fee under the individual responsibility requirement.
+If consumers decide not to enroll during an open enrollment period, the consumer may have to pay a fee under the individual responsibility requirement.
 The fee in 2015 is higher than it was in 2014 — 2% of your income or $325 per adult/$162.50 per child, whichever is more.

 How do I reach KAPA to speak with a Navigator?* You can call into KAPA’s office at 531-2766 to request to speak with a Navigator.

 How do I get more information regarding the Affordable Care Act?* You can visit www.healthcare.gov or call KAPA at (865) 531-2766.